dsmdavid/Tableau-JS-API/README.md

 # Tableau-JS-API
 Outcome of Back2School week at [The Dataschool](https://www.thedataschool.co.uk/) for Eliott & David.

+## What is it not for and what is it for:
-## 1. Things you don’t need Tableau JS API for:
+1. Things you don’t need Tableau JS API for:
   i.e. using [this Marginal Tax calculator](https://public.tableau.com/profile/davidsm#!/vizhome/MarginalTaxRateSimulator/MarginalRate) a couple of ways of embedding it:
     1. Embed in the Dataschool blog (just use iframe and the link found in the share button).
 [Example here, Page is only available for those signed in to the DS Blog](https://www.thedataschool.co.uk/david-sanchez/23394/).
     1. Embed in your own page/blog (just use the embed code inside an HTML box).
 [Example in David's blog](https://dsmdaviz.com/2019/01/marginal-tax-rate-simulator/).
     Or [this one](Example_01-direct%20embed.html) for a standalone page.

-## 1. Things you need Tableau JS API for:
+1. Things you need Tableau JS API for:
     1. Embed in your page and do anything with it (beyond the Viz itself):
         1. [Autoupdate](https://dsmdavid.github.io/Tableau-JS-API/Example_03-API%20embed%20autorefresh.html).
         1. Pass multiple filters.